AI & Deep Learning

 Feature engineering

-Doesn’t mean deep learning is always the best option!
+Neural networks can learn how to manipulate the inputs (with enough data).
+That doesn’t mean deep learning is always the best option!

 Quiz